mikemunsie/mapbox-playground/README.md

 # mapbox-playground

-> Playing around with Mapbox
+> Playing around with Mapbox.
+Taken directly from the API examples from https://www.mapbox.com/mapbox-gl-js/api/

 ## Build Setup